kidd/Me/readme.md

 # SYNOPSIS

-	Average Blond guy, with some Lua and Ruby programming skills.
+	Average Blond guy, with some Perl, Lua, Ruby and Lisp programming skills.
 Emacs devote, and programming languages nerd.
 Loves Lisp and Smalltalk.
 Quite talkative, and generally good mood.